Class I Malocclusions (Both Jaws too small)

 Orthotropics® requires many years extra training; also guiding growth is more complex and takes longer than extractions and mechanics.
 The success of treatment is largely dependent on the cooperation of the child and the support of their parents during the twelve to eighteen months full time treatment with appointments every two to four weeks.
 Subsequently they will require two or three years night-time training with appointments every six to twelve weeks.
 This is why it is not really suitable for those from, poorly organised households, broken families or those who rely on nannies to bring their children.
 Currently it costs nearly twice as much as orthodontics placing it at the top of the scale except for surgery.

 Orthotropic® results may be considered best by patients and dentists but it is not popular with orthodontists because of the prolonged treatment and greater commitment required.
 The technique is also very technique sensitive and an inexperienced Orthotropic Clinician is unlikely to be able to correct a difficult case.
 Look carefully at their previous results and judge if the faces they show, have grown forward attractively.
 Orthotropics would seem to be the only way to avoid surgery, but for minor malocclusions traditional orthodontics may still be appropriate, unless you are especially concerned about your child’s long-term facial appearance.
 The pictures on this site should help you to understand orthodontics and Orthotropics and their effects on Vertical and Horizontal growth and enable you to decide if perfecting facial appearance and long-term dental alignment is worth the increased effort and expense of Orthotropics.

-Click on the clips below to view videos explaining Natural Growth Guidance.
+View the clips below for an explanation on Natural Growth Guidance.